 Articles on this site contain affiliate links, meaning we may be compensated if you purchase a product or service after clicking them.
 Read our full disclosure policy here.

-With the latest iPad Pro models starting at $999, an Apple tablet is no small investment.
-Even for a smaller, bare-basics model, you’re looking at over $500 for a new device.
+With the latest iPad Pro models starting at $799, an Apple tablet is no small investment.
+Even the most basic version costs over $300 for a new device.
 Given those sorts of prices, protecting your investment is vital, especially when you’re on the move.

-The best iPad case for you depends on several factors, including your travel needs, how you use your device, and personal style preferences.
+The best iPad case for you depends on several factors including your travel needs, how you use your device, and your style preferences.
 A durable iPad case is highly desirable for anyone who travels with a tablet, whether that’s daily commutes or overseas adventures.

 We pulled together our top picks for iPad cases in 2020 based on their overall value, protection, waterproofing, and extras like an inbuilt keyboard.